3 Leadership Hacks to Accelerate Success in an Era of Change

 The books published on the topic of innovation will fill some very large shelves.
 The essence of all of them is that you need a lot of ideas and the ability, processes, and support to translate ideas into intelligent experiments to support learning.
 While there are many great approaches outlined in the resources, the issue is just a bit simpler than we might believe.

 Here are 5 steps you can take to help you and your team hack the innovation process.

 - Perpetuate the idea that anyone and any team can innovate.
 Don’t leave all of the fun to the research and development or technical types.
 While there are degrees of innovation ranging from never been done before to a new twist on an old idea, there are ample opportunities to do new things or old things in new ways on your team.
 Work with the group to begin collecting ideas.

 - Generate walls of ideas.
-Literally.
-While in some worlds walls are intended for pictures and paint, in today’s world, a better use of that precious real estate is to capture dozens and dozens of ideas.
 Fill the walls with whiteboards or flipcharts and encourage anyone and everyone to regularly review the items—to add their own thoughts and to jump and build on prior ideas.